 Voice search has been a hot topic for several years now.
-The method of searching is not an entirely new phenomenon and has been shaking things up in the Search Engine Optimization world for some time.
+Not an entirely new phenomenon, voice search has been shaking things up in the Search Engine Optimization world for some time.
 In 2020, it also potentially represents one of the most disruptive forces in the eCommerce landscape.

 If you haven’t already, check out the Voice Search SEO Guide to get an understanding of how to tailor your site content to voice search queries.